Ellen E Jones: The Weekend's TV from BoJack Horseman to The Real Mill

 True, our anti-hero BoJack is an actual “horse-man”, living in a Los Angeles where humans and anthropomorphic animals co-exist, but this gives the familiar set-up of showbiz satires like Entourage and Curb Your Enthusiasm an enjoyably absurd twist.
 When, for instance, BoJack is told: “Penguin is very eager to publish your memoirs, but you keep missing deadlines”, it’s made more amusing by the fact that the editor telling him this is an actual penguin.

-The humour is wry and bittersweet and there’s also a really great theme tune by Jesse Novak, so while BoJack Horseman might not be an obvious candidate to sit alongside the Netflix greats, subscribers should give it a chance.
+The humour is wry and bittersweet and there’s also a really great theme tune by Patrick and Ralph Carney, so while BoJack Horseman might not be an obvious candidate to sit alongside the Netflix greats, subscribers should give it a chance.
 These 25-minute episodes would make the ideal palate cleanser during a serious drama binge-watch.

 Much less fun than a talking horse was The Real Mill with Tony Robinson (Sun), a two-part documentary series that airs on More 4 immediately following the final episodes of The Mill.
 The Time Team star was joined by social historian Professor Emma Griffin and together they diligently pored over the unusually complete 19th-century records of Quarry Bank Mill in Cheshire, gradually building a picture of what life was like for workers and factory owners during the Industrial Revolution.